nachocaru/xaprb.com/content/blog/2007-04-27-mysql-conference-and-expo-2007-day-4.md

 *   Application design is the biggest factor in InnoDB performance.
 *   Use transactions, but use them smartly.
-*   Don&#8217;t use LOCK TABLES with InnoDB.
+*   Don't use LOCK TABLES with InnoDB.
 *   Use clustered indexes to your advantage.
 Understand how secondary indexes work as a consequence, and understand how clustered indexes interact with locking and isolation levels.
 *   Know how updates, the hash index, and the query cache interact with InnoDB.
 *   Understand automatic clustering keys and how keys might be promoted to clustered status.
 *   Learn about row versions and purging, and how they interact with the READ COMMITTED isolation level.

-Heikki quote of the week: when Peter said &#8220;SELECT FOR UPDATE cannot use a covering index because it must access the primary key to place locks,&#8221; Heikki said &#8220;this is self-evident,&#8221; which made my day.
+Heikki quote of the week: when Peter said "SELECT FOR UPDATE cannot use a covering index because it must access the primary key to place locks," Heikki said "this is self-evident," which made my day.

 By the way, one interesting thing I learned from Heikki is how to pronounce InnoDB.
-He says &#8220;in-no-db&#8221; not &#8220;eye-no-db&#8221; or &#8220;ee-no-db.&#8221;
+He says "in-no-db" not "eye-no-db" or "ee-no-db."

 I only stayed for the first part of this session, because I wanted to catch the Data Warehousing talk running at the same time.

 ### [High Performance Data Warehousing with MySQL: Tricks and Tips from the Field][8]

-Brian Miezejevski (it&#8217;s spelled just like it sounds, if you&#8217;re Polish) gave this talk.
+Brian Miezejevski (it's spelled just like it sounds, if you're Polish) gave this talk.
 The focus was on **how to use MySQL to build very large data warehouses that you can query, backup and maintain efficiently.** Brian has a lot of experience in this area, including working with data warehouses over a dozen terabytes in size.

 The main practice he espoused was **partition, partition, partition.** When you get into large data volumes, everything you do needs to be done a partition at a time; it is not practical to do *any* kind of operation on tables with hundreds of millions of rows, so you have to split them up somehow.
 Load, backup, archive and purge a partition at a time.